-Practical Pistol: On the fourth Sunday of each month, the Southwest Pistol League and GFSC present a USPSA Practical Pistol Match that’s open to the public.
-For semi-auto and revolver fans with a taste for running and gunning, this is the chance to experience the thrill of action pistol shooting.
+Practical Pistol: On the fourth Sunday of each month, the Southwest Pistol League and GFSC present a USPSA Handgun Match that’s open to the public.
+For semi-auto and revolver fans with a taste for running and gunning, this is the chance to experience the thrill of practical pistol shooting.

-High-Power Rifle: On the fourth Sunday of odd-numbered months, GFSC hosts an NRA-Style National Match format rifle match.
+High-Power Rifle: On the fourth Sunday of each month, GFSC hosts a morning rifle match in the NRA-Style National Match format.
 Bring out the old battle rifles, iron sights, and leather slings.
 This is precision shooting the NRA way.
 Immediately following each match, the rifle range opens for solo practice, scope sighting for upcoming hunts, and the simple joy of long-range shooting.

 Trap and Skeet: For retirees, the idle rich, and anyone lucky enough to have a day off from work, there’s weekday morning trap.
 For daytime worker-bees and those who enjoy sleeping-in, there’s evening Trap and Skeet.
 And, on the fourth Saturday of each month, there’s all the Trap you can stand.
 Bring lots of shells and an appetite for lunch!